pbeaman/persistit/doc/Security.rst

 Security Domains
 ----------------

 This section assumes a basic understanding of the Java security model.
-See http://download.oracle.com/javase/1.5.0/docs/guide/security/spec/security-spec.doc2.html[New Protection Mechanisms - Overview of Basic Concepts] for further information.
+See `New Protection Mechanisms - Overview of Basic Concepts <http://docs.oracle.com/javase/1.5.0/docs/guide/security/spec/security-spec.doc2.html>`_ for further information.

 Note that when Java is started from the command line, as is often the case in server applications, all security privileges are granted by default.
 The information in this section is intended for cases where security privileges need to be controlled.